zhangsongwei97/zhangsongwei97.github.io/_pages/about.md

 - *2017.01 - 2020.12*, National Natural Science Foundation of China (No. 61672131): Research on Robustness and Modeling for Large-Scale Heterogeneous Sensor Networks in Interent of Things, 630,000 RMB.

 # 💬 Patents
-- A topology optimization method for Internet of Things with layered-cooperation mechanism, **pending**
+- A topology optimization method for Internet of Things with layered-cooperation mechanism, **Pending**

 # 🎖 Honors and Awards
 - *2021.06* Outstanding Graduates of Regular Colleges and Universities in Liaoning Province.